 Table \ref{table:1} summarizes the averaged relative training error $E:=\sum_{k=1}^{50}E_k/50$.
 Note that we do not provide their standard deviations here because, compared with the average values, standard deviation values may not affect the conclusion that we are aiming to verify, as we will detail later.
 Table~\ref{table:1} shows how the choice of $(\sigma, \lambda)$ affects the approximation ability of random networks.
-From the colored cells of the table, which values are tiny (magnitude between e-8 and e-6), we can observe that, for target function with a smaller $\sigma$ value, the larger $\lambda$ for a random net we would need to ensure random networks have a precise approximation to a target function.
-From the above simulations, we can see the effectiveness of the approximation by random networks is constrained to both of the network parameter distribution and the class of target functions.
-For a given learning task, there exists an appropriate range/distribution $\mathcal{D}^{*}$ (not unique), but \textbf{NOT ANY} range/distribution, such that neural networks with random weights assigned from $\mathcal{D}^{*}$ can be a universal approximator (if the number of hidden nodes is sufficiently large).
+From the colored cells of the table, which values are tiny (magnitude between e-8 and e-6), we can observe that, for a target function with a smaller $\sigma$ value, we would need a larger $\lambda$ for a random net to ensure a random network to achieve an accurate approximation of the target function.
+From the above simulations, we can see that the effectiveness of the approximation by random networks is constrained by both the network parameter distribution and the class of target functions.
+For a given learning task, there exists an appropriate range/distribution $\mathcal{D}^{*}$ (not unique), but \textbf{NOT ANY} range/distribution, such that a neural network with random weights assigned from $\mathcal{D}^{*}$ can be a universal approximator (if the number of hidden nodes is sufficiently large).
 Second, the $\mathcal{D}^{*}$ (for example, $[-\lambda^*,\lambda^*]$) is highly dependent upon the complexity of the target function.
 One needs an adequate amount of samples from the target function to provide some prior knowledge or empirical studies to discover $\mathcal{D}^{*}$.

 \textbf{Simulation 3.} To further reveal the infeasibility of the trivial range [-1,1] for certain function approximation problems, we conduct similar simulations on a new target function $g(x)$, denoted as